skip to content

 • Any health or personal circumstances that might affect performance at interview, and/or require us to make reasonable adjustments to the admissions process.

-For applicants with a particularly difficult educational or personal background, it may be appropriate for the school/college to complete and submit an Extenuating Circumstances Form.
+For applicants with particularly sensitive issues in their educational background or personal circumstances, where referees wish to keep the information confidential, it may be appropriate for the school/college to complete and submit an Extenuating Circumstances Form.
 Most universities have a process to capture this information separate from the UCAS application.
-This allows a more detailed exploration of the applicant’s support requirements without using up significant space in the UCAS reference.
+This allows a more detailed exploration of the applicant’s circumstances without using up significant space in the UCAS reference.
 If you plan to provide supplementary information about an applicant, please include a comment in section two of the reference.
 A note that 'There is additional information on this applicant we intend to submit' in section two is sufficient to make this clear to Cambridge and any other universities.

 We recommend a maximum of 500 characters for this section.